-Our Audit Committee is responsible for overseeing our risk management process with respect to financial risks, including bribery and corruption.
+The Switch Board works with the executive team in overseeing our risk management process with respect to financial risks, including bribery and corruption.
 Managerial responsibility for bribery and corruption sits with executive management, specifically the Chief Financial Officer and Chief Legal Officer.
-Annual Financial, Information Technology and Enterprise Risk assessments are performed in accordance with applicable frameworks (e.g. SOX, NIST, ISO, COSO).
+Annual Financial, Information Technology and Enterprise Risk assessments are performed in accordance with applicable frameworks (e.g. NIST, ISO, COSO).
 These risk assessments are inclusive of fraud, bribery and corruption risks and are evaluated within the context of the type of risk assessment.
 All risk assessment findings are reported to executive management and where applicable, action plans are created to mitigate any identified risk.